I. Introduction

 III.
 Participation at Annual Meeting of Shareholders

-- Shareholder Comments.
-All shareholders listening to the Annual Meeting via the Internet shall be permitted to send to management by electronic messaging (email) comments reasonably related to the management of the Company.
-The email address to which comments may be sent is investors@globe.life.
-Management, at its discretion, may present and respond to such shareholder comments at the Annual Meeting or respond via return e-mail after the conclusion of the Annual Meeting.
+4. Shareholder Comments.
+All shareholders attending the Annual Meeting virtually may submit comments on issues reasonably related to the management of the Company by following instructions provided to them on the Annual Meeting Website.
+Such comments shall be no longer than 500 words in length.
+Management, at its discretion, may present and respond to such shareholder comments at the Annual Meeting or respond by posting responses to such questions on the Company’s website after the conclusion of the Annual Meeting.